iraj259/python-learning/README.md

 Day 3 was all about nested loops.

-Day 4 was all about break and continue statements(I did not do much today, took a rest day).
+Day 4 was all about break, continue statements and built in functions.